Es wartet alles auf dich, BWV 187: 4

 The fourth and central movement sets the biblical words "Darum sollt ihr nicht sorgen noch sagen: Was werden wir essen, was werden wir trinken" (Therefore, do not be anxious, saying: "What will we eat, what will we drink), from the Sermon on the Mount.
 Bach gives them to the bass as the vox Christi (voice of Christ), accompanied by the violins in unison and the continuo, which also takes part in their motifs.

 5

 The soprano aria, "Gott versorget alles Leben" (God takes care of every life), is in two contrasting parts.
 The first section is accompanied by festive dotted rhythms and a broad melody of the solo oboe, the second section, marked un poco allegro, is again like a dance.
 Only the instruments repeat afterwards the dotted rhythm of the beginning.

-The dance seems to have an unusual confidence, almost a cheeky or upstart like confidence.
-It sounds more like a bassoon than an oboe.
-So God's grace allows the believer this confidence.
-It reminds me a little of Luther's instruction to his newborn son, who wouldn't be dissuaded from crying endlessly.
-Finally in desperation, Luther asked him, "Is the devil bothering you again?
-Why not do what I do and pull your pants down and fire a blast in his face."
-John Osborne used this scene in his "Luther" play.
-The incident may well be apocryphal, and my 'quotation' is based on my memory.
-Were he based in England, Luther may well have been nicknamed "fartin' Martin" (as I like to be).
-The bassoon/oboe certainly mimics the methanous outburst well.
-I can't help wondering if Bach had this Lutheran outburst in mind as he wrote....
-I guess it should be added, this is about as irreverent as Bach got in his music.

 6

 In the recitative "Halt ich nur fest an ihm mit kindlichem Vertrauen" (If I can only hold onto Him with childlike trust), the last words of the soprano are enriched by the strings, like the vox Christi in Bach's St Matthew Passion.